atvs1478/sq/README.md

 You can install the excellent plugin "Music Information Screen" which is super useful to tweak the layout for these small displays.

+### Infrared
+You can use any IR receiver compatible with NEC protocol (38KHz).
+Vcc, GND and output are the only pin that needs to be connected, no pullup, no filtering capacitor, it's a straight connection.

+The IR codes are send "as is" to LMS, so only a Logitech SB remote from Boom, Classic or Touch will work.
+I think the file Slim_Devices_Remote.ir in the "server" directory of LMS can be modified to adapt to other codes, but I've not tried that.

+In AirPlay and Bluetooth mode, only these native remote are supported, I've not added the option to make your own mapping

+See "set GPIO" below to set the GPIO associated to infrared receiver.

 ### Set GPIO
 The parameter "set_GPIO" is use to assign GPIO to various functions.